ucl-openehr-explorer/website/hci.rst

 Personas Created
 ----------------
 The team created two personas.
+The personas helped the team to come up with a HCI that would be enjoyed by a range of users.

 * The first persona is of an experienced developer